 Boston, MA 02115

-Asumu Takikawa is a PhD student in the College of Computer and Information Science.
+Asumu Takikawa is a PhD student in the Khoury College of Computer Sciences.
 Before joining Northeastern, he completed a BS at the University of British Columbia.
 With his colleagues in the PLT research group, he works on the Racket programming language with a focus on gradual type systems.

 - BS, University of British Columbia